VET SCHOOL FOR INTERNATIONAL STUDENTS

-Your personal statement gives us an idea of your skills, achievements and motivation, which are important factors in assessing your application.
+A personal statement is required as part of your application.
+Your personal statement gives us an idea of your skills, achievements, and motivation, which are important factors in assessing your application.
 It should refer to practical work experience in veterinary settings—including research.
 We recognize that such opportunities may not be available to all candidates.

-If your credentials are judged to be indicative of the potential for successful completion of the prescribed curriculum, you will be invited for interview, generally within two to four weeks after initial application materials have been received.
-The interview helps assess overall personal and academic background, maturity, adaptability, character, aptitude, and most importantly, your motivation to become a veterinarian.
-Interviews may be conducted virtually.
+If your credentials are judged to be indicative of the potential for successful completion of the curriculum, you will be invited for interview generally within two to four weeks after initial application materials have been received.
+Your interview helps us assess your overall personal and academic background, maturity, adaptability, character, aptitude, and most importantly, your motivation to become a veterinarian.
+Interviews will be conducted virtually.

 The University does not discriminate on the basis of race, color, national origin, gender, religion, disability, or age in admission to, access to, treatment in, or employment in its programs and activities.
-It is the policy and practice of the University to comply with the Americans with Disabilities Act as applicable and practical in St. Kitts.
 No qualified individual with a disability will be denied access to or participation in services, programs, or activities of Ross University School of Veterinary Medicine.